Zippel Bay State Park, Franz Jevne State Park and Garden Island State Recreation Area Planning

 The Division of Parks and Trails is in the process of developing management plans for Zippel Bay State Park, Franz Jevne State Park and Garden Island State Recreation Area.
 These plans set the direction for these units for the next 15-20 years.
 The plans include recommendations for managing natural and cultural resources and providing recreational and interpretative opportunities to park visitors.

-Draft management plans have been completed by the DNR, with the assistance of a citizen advisory committee, and are now open for public review.
-Comments may be submitted via email or phone to the contacts listed below through December 11.
-Following the comment period, final adjustments will be made and the plans will go to the DNR Commissioner’s Office for approval.
+Draft management plans have been completed by the DNR, with the assistance of a citizen advisory committee.
+The plans were available for public review and comment in December 2013.
+These comments are being taken into consideration and final adjustments will be made before the plans go to the DNR Commissioner’s Office for approval.

 The 3,000 acre Zippel Bay State Park sits on the south shore of Lake of the Woods.
 A boat access and harbor have been developed in the shelter of Zippel Bay.
 Recreational opportunities include swimming, birdwatching, camping, and hiking.
 Walking along the sandy beach of Lake of the Woods is a highlight of this park.